Air Bud Returns: Production

 In July 2025, Cineverse announced that they were developing a new film in the Air Bud series, titled Air Bud Returns with Robert Vince writing, directing, and producing.
 Vince served as a producer on all of the previous Air Bud films.
 Golden Retrievers Charlie and Summer were selected from over 5,000 dogs to double as Buddy in basketball and stunt sequences.
 In October 2025, Aydin Artis, Tracy Ifeachor, Edwin Lee Gibson, Tyler Labine, Erik Gow, and Maxim Swinton joined the cast.

-Principal photography began in Fort Langley, British Columbia on October 9, 2025, and it is scheduled to wrap on November 21, 2025.
+Principal photography began in Fort Langley, British Columbia on October 9, 2025.
+Production on Air Bud Returns has been announced to have wrapped on November 15, 2025.

-On his show Last Week Tonight, John Oliver criticized the producers of Air Bud Returns for announcing the film before securing a lead dog, calling the subsequent public casting search "completely insane" and noting that the two dogs ultimately chosen to share the role do not look alike.

 Release

-Air Bud Returns is scheduled to be released in theatres in the United States by Cineverse in 2026, making it the first in the Air Bud franchise to be theatrically released since its sequel, Golden Receiver in 1998.
+Air Bud Returns is scheduled to be released in theatres in the United States by Cineverse on January 22, 2027, making it the first in the Air Bud franchise to be theatrically released since its sequel, Golden Receiver in 1998.
+It was originally scheduled to be released on August 21, 2026.